 Estimation and modelling techniques The nature and appropriateness of the estimation technique(s) applied and key assumptions, including treatment of extreme grade values, domaining, interpolation parameters and maximum distance of extrapolation from data points.
 If a computer assisted estimation method was chosen include a description of computer software and parameters used.
 Recent: Core deposits have been remodelled in 2012-2016.
 3D mineralisation wireframes interpreted in Micromine.
 Often multiple domains were generated to reflect geological host, mineralisation style or local spatial trends and hard bound assay information at a nominal 0.7g/t (open-pit) cutoff.
 Estimation by anisotropic Ordinary Kriging or ID methods using 1m composited assay data in parent cells only.
 Topcuts applied by domain determined by review of population stats.
 All resources except Water Tank Hill have previous versions to compare.
 Models were validated visually against assay data.
 Old: A number of resources are based on previous resource estimates and models generated by Harmony Gold using Surpac software.
 Reports exist for all models to varying degrees of detail.
-All deposits have previous (Galaxy), WQS, Coogee, K Three dimensional mineralisation wireframes interpreted in Micromine.
+All deposits have previous Three dimensional mineralisation wireframes interpreted in Micromine.
+One primary and 2 minor lode domains were generated to hard bound assay information at a nominal 1g/t cutoff.
+Estimation by anisotropic Ordinary Kriging and comparison ID 3 methods using 1m composited assay data in parent cells only.
+Appropriate topcuts applied by domain determined by population stats.
+Three dimensional mineralisation wireframes interpreted in Micromine software.
+One primary and one supergene domain were generated to hard bound assay information at a nominal 1g/t cutoff.
+Estimation by anisotropic ID 3 method using 1m composited topcut assay data in parent cells only.
+Three dimensional mineralisation wireframe interpreted in Micromine.
+Single lode domain interpreted based on quartz vein position, with minimum 1.5m downhole width.
+Grade estimation by Ordinary Kriging method using 1m composited topcut assay data to parent cells only.
+Anisotropic search ellipse using strike and dip and with NE plunge used reflecting previous interpretations and variography.
+Three dimensional mineralisation wireframes interpreted in Micromine.
 Lode domains interpreted based on 0.5g/t cutoff.
 Hard bounded grade estimation by Inverse Distance & Ordinary Kriging methods using 1m composited topcut assay data to parent cells only.
-Anisotropic search ellipse based on domain variography. and/or mine production records and whether the Mineral Resource estimate takes appropriate account of such data.
-(Galaxy), WQ3, Coogee, N The assumptions made regarding recovery of by-products.
+Anisotropic search ellipse based on domain variography.
+The availability of check estimates, previous estimates and/or mine production records and whether the Mineral Resource estimate takes appropriate account of such data.
+All deposits have previous (Galaxy), WQS, Coogee, K resource estimates which athleen Valley and Vivien have been used as checks has also occurred and allo against current estimates wed comparison of resour .
+Mining by RMS at Mt Magnet ce estimates to production.
+The assumptions made regarding recovery of by-products.
 No by-products Estimation of deleterious elements or other non-grade variables of economic No non-gold elements of si gnificance.
 Low sulphur or sulphur directly related to ore grade material.